berklee-epd/mtec345-homework/shao-hi/final-proposal/README.md

 ```
 Starting hyperparameters: β = 1.0 (raised to 4.0 if disentanglement is poor), λ_mat = 0.5, λ_env = 0.1.

-Multi-label BCE is used instead of cross-entropy because samples can carry multiple tags simultaneously (e.g., `metal + rough + bright`), and this richer supervision gives the 2D pad more meaningful structure than hard mutually-exclusive classes would.
+Multi BCE is used instead of cross-entropy because samples can carry multiple tags simultaneously and supervision gives the 2D pad more meaningful structure than hard mutually-exclusive classes would.

-**Post-hoc analysis.** Tag positions on the pad are computed as `z_material` centroids per tag.
-PCA over pooled `z_timbre` surfaces principal timbral axes, named by listening.
-Linear regression from `z_timbre` to acoustic features (spectral flatness, roughness) provides secondary attribute directions.

 ## References and reused components

-I'm not building from scratch.
-I will reference following models to build the model.
+reference following models to build the model.

 **Used frozen (no training):**
 - **EnCodec** — Défossez et al. 2022 ([`facebookresearch/encodec`](https://github.com/facebookresearch/encodec), via [`facebookresearch/audiocraft`](https://github.com/facebookresearch/audiocraft)).
 Waveform ↔ latent.